Agar Grove Estate – Hazelbury Way & Agar Grove

 - Date: 2012 - 2021

 - Value: £97 Million

-- Awards: RICS Awards - Winner 2022 Camden Design Awards - Winner 2022 Housing Design Awards - Shortlist 2022 Inside Housing Development Awards - Shortlist 2022 New London Architecture Awards - Winner 2021 Chartered Institution of Building Services Engineers (CIBSE) Building Performance Award - Winner 2020 Sustainability and Overall Winner Awards (Phase 1a) - NLA Awards 2019 The Mayor’s Award for Good Growth – London Planning Awards 2019 The Mayor’s Award for Sustainable and Environmental Planning – London Planning Awards 2019 Housing Design Award - Winner 2015 The Sunday Times British Homes Awards - Commendation 2015
+- Awards: RICS Awards - Winner 2022 Camden Design Awards - Winner 2022 Housing Design Awards - Shortlist 2022 Inside Housing Development Awards - Shortlist 2022 New London Architecture Awards - Winner 2021 Chartered Institution of Building Services Engineers (CIBSE) Building Performance Awards - Winner 2020 Sustainability and Overall Winner Awards (Phase 1a) - NLA Awards 2019 The Mayor’s Award for Good Growth – London Planning Awards 2019 The Mayor’s Award for Sustainable and Environmental Planning – London Planning Awards 2019 Housing Design Awards - Winner 2015 The Sunday Times British Homes Awards - Commendation 2015

 We worked closely with the local council and the people living in this 1960's estate to create a safe, high-quality family neighbourhood.

 The scheme was unanimously approved at planning, with the officer’s report commenting ‘The proposals are considered to be exceptional in all aspects of design, from the masterplan right through to the detailed consideration of the doorstep experience’.

 Following consultations with residents, our scheme draws on the built context of the area, with terraces, villas and mansion blocks facing public spaces.
 A neglected tower block is being refurbished to improve sustainability and identity.